jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

   if (self = [super init]) {
     Class myClass = self->isa;  // Save isa
     ...
-    General/CFTypeRef ref = General/CFCreate...(stuff);
+    CFTypeRef ref = CFCreate...(stuff);
     memcpy(self, ref, sizeof(struct myGuts) + sizeof(void*));
     self->isa = myClass;        // Restore isa
-    General/CFAllocatorDeallocate(NULL, ref);
+    CFAllocatorDeallocate(NULL, ref);
   }
   return self;
 }

-We have to save and restore our isa pointer, as the isa returned by the General/CFCreate... will return the base class, but we can't guarantee that's our actual class.
+We have to save and restore our isa pointer, as the isa returned by the CFCreate... will return the base class, but we can't guarantee that's our actual class.

 And now, we have problems.
-Our -release and -retain methods won't work for subclasses, as they have different classes to the 'base', and thus General/CFRelease/General/CFRetain will call their General/ObjC equivalents as described before, and it'll be back to SEGV City via Infinite Loop Central...
+Our -release and -retain methods won't work for subclasses, as they have different classes to the 'base', and thus CFRelease/CFRetain will call their ObjC equivalents as described before, and it'll be back to SEGV City via Infinite Loop Central...

 So, what should they look like?